K3S/IBM-i-PHP-PDO-ODBC-Toolkit-Setup/README.md

 Instead there are options to leverage the IBM i OS to its absolute strength while employing modern techniques / interfaces so that users.

 The power of [IBM RPG](https://en.wikipedia.org/wiki/IBM_RPG) is that it is write once, compile, and run on the platform 'forever'.
-No matter the
+No matter the OS upgrades and new hardware any of your code written in RPG / CL will run on the new system.
+If used correctly this can lower your future technical debt and allow a lot more

+Fo your consideration I would suggest following (or putting into place with your current applications) the [CQRS](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation) design philosphy to your application.

 Below I have written out instructions for 4 distinct scenarios:
 * Running PHP on your IBM i with Apache as the web server